 This work is copyright.
-Except where otherwise indicated, and save for the Commonwealth Coat of Arms, the Department has applied the Creative Commons Attribution-Noncommercial-Share Alike 3.0 Australia Licence to this work.
+Except where otherwise indicated, and save for the Commonwealth Coat of Arms, the Department has applied the Creative Commons Attribution-Noncommercial-Share Alike 3.0 Australia Licence, to this work.

-The Department of Industry, Innovation, Science, Research and Tertiary Education must be attributed as the author of the Department's copyright material.

-As far as practicable, material for which the copyright is owned by a third party has been clearly labelled.
-The Department has made all reasonable efforts to ensure that this material has been reproduced on this website with the full consent of the copyright owners.
+The Department of Industry, Innovation, Science, Research and Tertiary Education must be attributed as the author of the Keys 4 Life Online e-learning resource.
+As far as practicable, material for which the copyright is owned by a third party, has been clearly labelled and the Department has made all reasonable efforts to ensure that this material has been reproduced with the full consent of the copyright owners.
 Requests and enquiries concerning the Department's copyright material should be addressed to:

-The Legal Branch

-Department of Industry, Innovation, Science,

-Research and Tertiary Education

-GPO Box 9839 Canberra ACT 2601

-or emailed to legalservices@innovation.gov.au
+The Legal Branch Department of Industry, Innovation, Science, Research and Tertiary Education GP0 Box 9839 Canberra ACT 2601 or emailed to legalservices@innovation.gov.au